 Perfect stem: tetig–

 Notes: Why is there an -n- in the present stem, but not in the root or the perfect stem?
-This -n- is actually a separate element that was once used to express an incomplete action.
-It’s there in the present stem of lots of Latin verbs, like vincō ‘I win’ or pingō ‘I paint’.
-Because of its close association with the present tense, it is not there in the perfect stem tetig-, which itself comes from the reduplication of the root.
-Pungere ‘to puncture’ shows the same processes.
+This -n- is actually a separate element that was once used to express an incomplete action, which we call the ‘nasal infix‘ It’s there in the present stem of lots of Latin verbs, like vincō ‘I win’ or pingō ‘I paint’.
+Because of its close association with the present tense, it’s not there in the perfect stem tetig-, which instead comes from the reduplication of the root.

 ferre ‘to carry’